jmdaweb/NVDARemoteServer/readme.md

 Do you run the server in production mode and it suddenly is stopped?
 Now you can look at the following files:

-On Linux and Mac Os x: go to /var/log/NVDARemoteServer.log
+On most Linux distributions and Mac Os x: go to /var/log/NVDARemoteServer.log

+On Arch Linux: go to /run/NVDARemoteServer/NVDARemoteServer.log

 On Windows: NVDARemoteServer.log is located inside the program folder.